RonSherman/BusOptimizationProblem/README.md

 # BusOptimizationProblem

 The Bus Problem is the following problem:
-Given a system of buslines, stations, passengers and list of possible  sizes for the buses and thier price for each ride.
+Given a system of buslines, stations, passengers and list of possible  sizes for the buses and their price for each ride.
 We want to determine the exit time of the buses and their sizes to achive minimal cost and minimal wating time.

 In order to solve this problem we wrote code in python which represents the system and simulation for a day.